Meet the hooves behind the hippotherapy, our trusty therapy horses.

 13-year-old Norwegian Fjord

 Thor's flashy mane and tail, a trademark of his breed, caused an instant sensation among our kiddos when he came to Children’s’ TherAplay in January of 2017.
-But it was his can-do attitude, affectionate nature, and gently rolling movement that showed him to be just the guy for our herd.
+But it was his can-do attitude, affectionate nature, and active rolling movement that made him the perfect fit for our program.

 Fun fact: Thor comes to us with experience in dressage, which some people describe as dancing for horses.
 In case you're wondering, that is definitely a clue as to which IndyCar driver he is paired with in the 2017 #Horsepower500.